 What are the Average Mobile Advertising Rates for Apps?

 One of the core metrics for digital advertising, and mobile advertising specifically, is CPM, which stands for Cost-Per-Mille.
-Essentially it tells an advertiser how much a thousand impressions of his banner cost and this number various per industry, ad delivery channel and geo location.
+Essentially it tells an advertiser how much a thousand impressions of his banner cost and this mobile advertising cost various per industry, ad delivery channel and geo location.
 Despite the overall trend of mobile advertising professionals to be focused on CPA metric, stands for Cost-Per-Action, which measures a cost of specific action that people take with a digital product, CPM metric is still relevant and important.
 In this article we want to bring up the industry statistics to highlight CPM for various channels, industries and locations.

 Key Mobile Advertising eCPM data points: